Key Messages:

 Introduction |

 COVID-19 is a disease caused by the SARS-CoV-2 virus.
-It is highly contagious and spreads more easily among those who are not vaccinated and/or have not been previously infected.
-Vaccination can help prevent the development of severe illness, among those who are vaccinated.
 COVID-19 most often causes respiratory symptoms similar to a cold, the flu, or pneumonia.
 Most people with COVID-19 have mild symptoms, but some people become severely ill.
-Some people, including those with minor or no symptoms may develop Post-COVID Conditions – also known as “Long COVID.” |
+Vaccination can help prevent the development of severe illness.
+Some people may develop Post-COVID Conditions – also known as “Long COVID.” |

 Local Epidemiology |